1 | Common garter snake |

 Range: California, Oregon.

-The name is slightly misleading, as Thamnophis atratus is no more aquatic than the giant garter snake.
-Nevertheless, they commonly swim in streams, ponds, and marshes along the west coast of California and Oregon where they reside.
-At least 80% of their diet consist of frogs and toads, the rest salamanders, and they’re able to use their tongues to mimic insects, poking it just below the water surface to attract curious fish.
+This species is most commonly spotted swimming in streams, ponds, and marshes, along the west coasts of California and Oregon where they reside.
+At least 80% of their diet consists of frogs and toads, with the rest being salamanders.
+They’re even able to use their tongues to mimic insects, poking it just below the water surface to attract curious fish.

-Aquatic garter snakes are easy to identify.
+Aquatic garter snakes reach a maximum of 101.6cm, and are easy to identify.
 They’re often completely missing the stripes on their sides, and the yellow stripe down their spine is thicker and blotchier than usual.
-This is a medium length garter snake, with a record of 14cm.

-A study from Saint Lucia Preserve showed how the family compares.
-3 garter snakes lived side by side, and the local aquatic garter snakes were always found 1 metre from a pond.
-The common garter snakes stayed 20 metres away from pond edges, while the terrestrial garter snakes were found hiding under cover in grassy fields, 50 metres away the nearest water.
+A study from Saint Lucia Preserve revealed how the group compares.
+3 garter snakes lived side by side in the study zone, and the local aquatic garter snakes were always found 1 metre or less from a pond.
+The common garter snakes reached 20 metres away from pond edges, while the terrestrial garter snakes were often found hiding under cover in grassy fields, 50 metres away from the nearest water body.

 4 | Terrestrial garter snake |